alwaysdata/documentation/e-mails/clients/thunderbird/index.en.md

 [Connection information reminder]({{< ref "e-mails/use-an-e-mail-address">}})

+In our examples we consider the following information:

+- Account name: `test`
+- Mailbox: `test@alwaysdata.net`

+They must be replaced by your personal login information.

 Go to **Settings > Configure an account: E-mail**.

 {{< fig "images/thunderbird_new-account.en.png" "Thunderbird: create an account" >}}